JonathanTKK/learn-git-newsroom-style/README.md

 them to make sure they merge it with the latest copy of the paper.

 ## Required Contributions & Revisions
-* The local news story about the cat stuck in a tree has an error.
-The name was completely wrong.
-Change all instances of "Sam Cowell" to "Henry Berringer."
+* The local news story about the cat stuck in a tree at Cherry and 3rd.
+Resident deli owner Sam Cowell says he chased the cat out of his store at 3:00 PM.
+Regular customer Susan Crandon says the cat was chasing rats.
+Sam Cowell denies this allegation.
-* Write a local news column about the cat show going on at city center.
+* The cat show going on at city center.
 It's called "Paws at the Pumpkin Patch."
-Remind people there's another one coming up in February called "My Furry Valentine."
+There's another one coming up in February called "My Furry Valentine."
-* Someone needs to write a short piece about the "soduku" craze sweeping the nation.
-Can someone please get on this and tell me what the heck this is?!
+* The "soduku" craze sweeping the nation like wild fire.
+It is a fun and exciting game that any youmg or old person can play.
 * Spider man is still on the lose harassing citizens.
 Someone find a picture of him and upload it to our spiderman folder so we have something on file the next time he causes us any trouble!!
 We don't need this picture to appear